-Your district should record a bilingual or ESL program type code 136 for a student in the attendance accounting system as soon as the student meets all eligibility requirements.
+Your district should record a bilingual or ESL program type code136 for a student in the attendance accounting system as soon as the student meets all eligibility requirements.
 All documentation must be on file before the indicator is recorded.
 The sooner documentation is on file, the sooner funds may be earned for serving the student.

-TAC §89.1220(m) 135 in accordance with 19 TAC §101 Subchapter AA.
-Commissioner's Rules Concerning the Participation of Limited English Proficient Students in State Assessments http://ritter.tea.state.tx.us/peims/standards/1011/ds4.doc.
+134 19 TAC §89.1220(m) 135 in accordance with 19 TAC §101 Subchapter AA.
+Commissioner's Rules Concerning the Participation of Limited English Proficient Students in State Assessments 136 To find the appropriate code to use, please consult the program type code tables available at the following link:

+http://ritter.tea.state.tx.us/peims/standards/1011/ds4.doc.
 Search for the C175 code table for bilingual program type codes and the C176 code table for ESL program type codes.